I still know it's you! On Challenges in Anonymizing Source Code: Source Code Attribution

 \subsection{Features of Source Code}

-The features currently used in authorship attribution roughly fall into three categories: layout, lexical, and syntactic features.
-Each of these categories represents the source code from a different view and thus enables access to different types of stylistic patterns left by the authors in the code.
+The features currently used in authorship attribution roughly fall into three types: layout, lexical, and syntactic.
+Each of them relies on a different representation and thus provides different types of stylistic patterns.
+We briefly review these features in the following.

-\subsubsection{Layout features}
+\subsubsection{Layout Features}

 The first type of features are derived from the layout of the source code.
-Developers often have specific preferences to format and layout their code, ranging from different forms of indentation to the placement of brackets and spacing between identifiers. \autoref{fig:imitator-code-example-layout} shows a code snippet, where different types of features are highlighted.
-Even in this simple function a variety of layout features is visible, such as the indentation width of 4, comments in C++ style, and the placement of brackets.
-Consequently, any attempt to anonymize code needs to start at the layout and remove individual formatting.
-Fortunately, this can be easily achieved through common formatting tools, such as \emph{GNU~indent} and \emph{clang-format}, that automatically unify most layout features.
+Developers often have specific preferences to format their code, such as different forms of indentation. \autoref{fig:imitator-code-example-layout} shows a function, where different features are highlighted.
+Even in this short snippet a variety of layout features is visible, such as the indentation width of 4.
+Consequently, any attempt to anonymize code needs to start by removing individual formatting.

-\subsubsection{Lexical features}
+\subsubsection{Lexical Features}

 The second type of features is derived from the lexical analysis of source code.
 The resulting features comprise identifiers, keywords, literals, operators, and other terminal symbols of the underlying grammar~\citep{AhoSetUll06}.
 These features implicitly encode the syntax and semantics of the source code.
 For example, \autoref{fig:imitator-code-example-layout} shows a lexical feature that counts the occurrence of the token \code{int}.
-This reflects a developer's preference for this data type in relation to other types in C, such as \code{long} or \code{int32\_t}.
-Moreover, it reveals that some form of integer processing takes place, giving clues about the program semantics.
-Compared to the layout of source code, lexical features cannot be unified easily, as they are implicitly linked to syntax and semantics.
-As a result, their anonymization is more challenging, as we show in \autoref{sec:anonym-under-test}.
+This reflects a developer's preference for this type in relation to others, such as \code{long} or \code{int32\_t}.
+Compared to the layout, lexical features cannot be unified easily, as they are implicitly linked to syntax and semantics.

-\subsubsection{Syntactic features}
+\subsubsection{Syntactic Features}